amblount/phase-0/week-4/nums-letters.md

 #Minutes in a decade

 This is a program
+def ten_years
+minutes_per_hour = 60
+minutes_per_day = minutes_per_hour * 24
+minutes_per_year = minutes_per_day * 365
+minutes_per_ten_years = minutes_per_year * 10
+puts("#{minutes_per_ten_years} minutes per ten years") end

+ten_years

 #Reflection

 How does Ruby handle addition, subtraction, multiplication, and division of numbers?
+The same way that a calculator would, you can just use the proper syntax to get it to run properly.

 What is the difference between integers and floats?
+Integers are numbers without decimals and then there are floats with decimal places.

-What is the difference between integer and float division?
+What is the difference between integer and float division? integer division is division between two integer numbers and produces an integer as a result, while float division has one or more float numer and produces a float as a result.

 What are strings?
 Why and when would you use them?
+Strings are sequences of code with letters and numbers they are like code blocks.

 What are local variables?
-Why and when would you use them?
+Why and when would you use them? local variables are variables that are defined inside a method and are called inside that method.

 How was this challenge?
 Did you get a good review of some of the basics?
+Yeah, I thought it helped me remember the basics of ruby code like methods and strings, and calling variables.